chelmertz/chelmertz.github.io/_posts/2025-01-01-vscode-snippet-links-to-sibling-blog-posts.md

 ## Postscript, on motivation

-I'm trying to get over my private org mode file usage and "blog" more.  `wc` reports 240k words, but there was only three blog posts between 2013 and 2024.
+I'm trying to get over my private org mode file usage and "blog" more.  `wc` reports 240k words, in comparison to only three blog posts between 2013 and 2024.

 One part of this effort was to make the blog engine a bit more lightweight and custom, [so I wrote a new one](/replacing-Jekyll-with-go).